+- " the predicted impacts of climate change

-- " potential impacts from industry, and - " the potential for flooding, bushfire and landslide10.
+- " potential impacts from industry, and

+- " the potential for flooding, bushfire and landslide.

 Development ensures that stormwater run off at the site's boundaries does not exceed that which presently exists, and there is 'no net worsening' of flood conditions at the site's boundaries.